usalko/fluent/doc/md/tutorial-grpc-setting-up.md

 go mod init ent-grpc-example
 ```

-Next, we use `go run` to invoke the ent code generator to initialize a schema:
+Next, we use `go run` to invoke the fluent code generator to initialize a schema:

 ```console
 go run -mod=mod github.com/usalko/fluent/cmd/fluent new User